MD-DILDAR-MANDAL/FREE_SPELL/Resources/BashDash.md

-# This are some bash tips and tricks that you may find use full
+# This are some bash tips and tricks that you may find usefull

 ## Create Bash Alias That Accepts Parameters